-What Are Some Things I Can Do at Home to Help Speed Up the Healing Process Following Lipo?
+What Are Some Things That One Can Do at Home to Help Speed Up The Healing Process Following Lipo?

 Liposuction recovery tips

 It is most important to see what your surgeon recommends, but here are some tips I like to share:

 I think compression is important for the first month or so.
 I like foam padding to help compress and smooth treated areas.
 I recommend motrin and arnica tablets early to minimize inflammation, swelling and discomfort, with lots of hydration to clean out your system.
 Walking is encouraged to stimulate circulation and assist in postop recovery.
 Further out from surgery I recommend massaging the treated areas, no sooner than 2 weeks or so.